Sailthru iOS app developer Sam Jarman says the only businesses that should be making apps are those that can offer utility to users.

 The Tiaki fishing approach, which includes innovative nets and a mobile app, is being trialled in a bid to enable consumers around the world to see where their fish came from and how it was caught.

 For the last 16 years, Serato has been at the forefront of DJ culture and technology.
 Its ground breaking Pitch ‘n Time time-stretching algorithm and flagship audio mixing software product Serato DJ are industry standards.
 Kanye West rapped about them on one of his tracks.
 Eminem did the same.
-And now it's releasing its first mass-consumer app, Serato Pyro, a music player that beat-matches and mixes song playlists.
-Chief executive AJ Bertanshaw explains the company's evolution—and its Kiwi approach to marketing.
+And now it’s releasing its first mass-consumer app, Serato Pyro, a music player that beat-matches and mixes song playlists.
+Chief executive AJ Bertanshaw explains the company’s evolution—and its Kiwi style marketing approach.

 Seeing someone smile at you is one of life’s great pleasures.
 And those who can see take that completely for granted.
 But Listerine and JWT London wanted to find a way to give those who can’t see warm fuzzies (and sell more mouthwash), so it created an app that plays a sound or vibrates when it detects a smile.

 Since the heady days of 2013, when Uber and Airbnb started blossoming (or spreading like weeds) around the globe and raising millions of dollars in funding, ambitious app designers have been looking for problems that could be solved by combining smartphones and financial incentives.

 The willingness of Kiwis to adopt new technology means that major publishers have to ensure that their online and mobile interfaces continue to offer a suitable user experience for readers.
 Failure to do so can lead to frustration that could drive readers to get their news fix on other sites.
 And given the importance of staying in touch with its readership’s consumption methods, Fairfax recently launched the third version of its Stuff app.
 PLUS: a look at why apps are important for news publishers.